unity8-team/ubuntu-personal-store/README.md

 The --dangerous flag is necessary for installing locally built snaps, which have not been signed by the store.
-The --devmode is necessary for authentication with gksu.
+The --devmode flag is necessary for authentication with gksu.
 We should be able to remove this option after we have a working PAM interface in snapd.

 # Using